 Student Financial Services staff members are available to discuss financing options for the total cost of the M.A.T. or M.Ed. programs.
 Financial aid available to graduate students is composed of federal loans.
 For M.A.T. students, a limited number of departmental scholarships are also available.

-Please visit the Student Financial Services website for detailed information about tuition and financing options for the M.A.T. program and the M.Ed. program.
+The Student Financial Services website has detailed information about tuition and financing options for the M.A.T. program and the M.Ed. program.

-If you have any questions regarding applying to Puget Sound, please contact the Office of Admission by phone at 253.879.3211 or send an email to email@example.com.
+If you have any questions regarding applying to Puget Sound, please contact the Office of Admission at 253.879.3211 or send an email to firstname.lastname@example.org.

 Program questions may be directed to Karen Stump with the School of Education at 253.879.3382 or email@example.com.

-For information regarding financial aid, please contact Student Financial Services by phone at 800.396.7192 or send an email message.
-Additional financial aid information can be found by visiting the Financing Your Education website.
+For information regarding financial aid, please contact Student Financial Services at 253.879.3214 or send an email.
+Additional financial aid information can be found by visiting Financing Your Education.

 Applications and materials submitted after Feb.
 15 will be considered as space permits.